Skip to main content

 Result

-• More than a third (36 percent) of survey respondents rated their community as excellent, however, nearly a third (29 percent) reported their neighborhood as fair or poor.
+• More than a third (36 percent) of survey respondents rated their community connections as excellent.
+However, nearly a third (29 percent) reported their neighborhood as fair or poor.

-• Most respondents (75 percent) believe their neighbors would help them in an emergency.
+• Most respondents (75 percent) believe their neighbors would help them in an emergency, yet 70 percent are either unsure or agree that others in their neighborhood don’t care about them.

 Project Leads